dfsp-spirit/haze/README.md

 ## Features

+* works with various standard mesh file formats like PLY, OBJ, OFF as well as FreeSurfer brain meshes
+* the internal representation is `tmesh3d` from the `rgl` package, which allows for easy visualization
 * nearest neighbor smoothing based on edge distance (e.g., `k`-ring neighborhood of each vertex, with arbitrary `k`)
 * Gaussian smoothing based on geodesic distances on the mesh (geodesic computation is slow for large meshes), WIP
 * re-use of neighborhood data for smoothing several datasets on the same mesh
+* ignores values set to NA during smoothing, which can be used to mask certain mesh areas (like medial wall in neuroimaging)
 * comes with pre-computed neighborhood data for meshes commonly used in surface-based neuroimaging (FreeSurfer's fsaverage and fsaverage6)

 ## Usage